lee-xingfeng/lee-xingfeng.github.io/_about/about.md

 author_profile: true
 ---

-**Xingfeng Li (李杏峰)** is a Ph.D. candidate (since 2021) at the Nanjing University of Science and Technology, Nanjing, Jiangsu, advised by Prof. Quansen Sun (孙权森).
+**Xingfeng Li (李杏峰)** is a Ph.D. candidate at the Nanjing University of Science and Technology, Nanjing, Jiangsu, advised by Profs.
+Quansen Sun and Zhenwen Ren.
+Currently, I am a visiting student in A*STAR Centre for Frontier AI Research (CFAR), Singapore, supervised by Prof. Ivor W. Tsang and Associate prof. Yuangang Pan.
 His current interests mainly focus on:
 - **Mult-view/Multi-kernel Clustering**: it integrates the supplementary and consistent information of multiple feature extractors for clustering tasks.
 - **Feature Extraction and Feature Selection**: it extracts or selects the important features of high-dimensional data for addressing the curse of dimensionality.